 - Likewise, it offers the DuckDuckGo search engine as the default one.

-On that note, here are some of the browser’s security essential features that managed to give it a place in this list:
+On that note, here are some of the browser’s essential security features that managed to give it a place in this list:

 - Likewise, it will automatically block all downloads from untrusted and dangerous sources.

 But there is one area of concern: the browser will send the data related to how “you use the browser, websites you visit, and crash reports.”
-This option has been enabled by default and could only be disabled by digging deep into the Settings page (Optional Diagnostic Data section), which might easily escape from the eyes of the general users.
+This option has been enabled by default and can only be disabled by digging deep into the Settings page (Optional Diagnostic Data section), which might easily escape from the eyes of the general users.